space

 Making yourself seen (or, as you call it, flirting), though, does nothing to heal yourself of your inner pain.
 If your wounds are to be healed, it must be by learning how to make yourself heard—that is, by speaking about your pain to another person in such a manner that you hear the true unconscious meaning of that pain.
 This, then, is what psychodynamic psychotherapy is all about: the speech and language by which you communicate your pain to someone who can understand its unconscious meaning and then reflect its truth back to you.

-So now let us return to your doctor’s remark about your hair.
+So, now let us return to your doctor’s remark about your hair.
 This sort of comment is unconsciously destructive because, technically, it plays into your unconscious need to make yourself seen by others as a way to cover up your feelings of inadequacy.
 It adds fuel to the fire, so to speak, and thus you end up obsessed with whether or not he notices you.
-Instead of feeling secure in his hearing your pain, you feel preoccupied about whether you “look good” enough to measure up to his desires.
+Instead of feeling secure in the way it should be—his hearing your pain—you feel preoccupied about whether you “look good” enough to measure up to his desires.
 When you’re in this place, you’re, well, in the same gym with him; you’re right out on the playing field of the brutal, competitive game of life itself.
 But you’re not in psychotherapy.

 And that’s why you feel so conflicted about his behavior.
 If he doesn’t understand enough about the unconscious implications of his seeing you, then he lacks the ability to understand the transference itself.

 So we come to the conclusion.
 You seem to understand what you are doing, but maybe your doctor doesn’t.
 Maybe he doesn’t even understand what he is doing.
-And that’s why you feel the way you do.
+And that’s why you feel so confused and conflicted.

 What should you do?
 Well, you should question his behavior, and if this doesn’t lead to a breakthrough in the treatment, then you have good reason to terminate the treatment and find someone who can help you face and confront the transference right in the treatment and not in the gym.